Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/06_jump_and_squash.md

 over monsters and kill them at the same time.

 We need to detect collisions with a monster and to differentiate them from collisions with the floor.
-To do so, we can use Pandemonium's `group ( doc_groups )` tagging feature.
+To do so, we can use Pandemonium's group tagging feature.

 Open the scene `Mob.tscn` again and select the *Mob* node.
 Go to the *Node* dock on the right to see a list of signals.
 The *Node* dock has two tabs: